Beginning Farmers and Ranchers

 - Since 2009, FSA has issued more than 88,000 direct and guaranteed farm operating and farm ownership loans to beginning farmers and ranchers.

 - FSA's microloan program is an important access point to credit for some new farmers and ranchers.
-Since the program's inception in January 2013, USDA has provided more than 8,400 microloans totaling $161 million.
+Since the program's inception in January 2013, USDA has issued more than 8,400 microloans totaling $161 million.
 70 percent of these loans have gone to beginning farmers.